NiklasRoberts/Comparing-Electric-vs-Gasoline-Vehicle-Emissions/README.md

 Thus, **the average Electric Vehicle in the US emits 53% more Carbon Dioxide than a traditional automobile**.

-However, no Electric Vehicles are powered from the entire US power grid, rather each vehicle depends on its local power grid.
+However no Electric Vehicles are powered from the entire US power grid, rather each vehicle depends on its local power grid.

-While no Electric Vehicle can ever be truly emissions-free, classifying electricity generation by state helps identify the areas of the country where an Electric Vehicle can live up to the promise of reduced emissions compared to a traditional automobile.
+While no Electric Vehicle can ever be truly emission-free, classifying electricity generation by state helps identify the areas of the country where an Electric Vehicle can live up to the promise of reduced emissions compared to a traditional automobile.

 <figure>
 <img src=StateResultsData/NormalizedStateEmissions.svg>
-<figcaption align = "center"><b>  </b></figcaption>
+<figcaption align = "center"><b>Difference in CO2 Emissions between an ICE and power grid by state.
+Electric Vehicles in green states emit less CO2 than a gasoline vehicle, and vice versa in purple states.</b></figcaption>

 </figure>